S2-group/experiment-runner/experiment-runner/Plugins/README.md

 ### Usage

-To simply add a CO2 data column, use the following snippet:
+To simply measure CO2 emissions (kg) and total energy consumed (kWh) and append them as data columns, use the following snippet:

 ```python
 from Plugins import CodecarbonWrapper